 Checklist for Shoes and Socks That Fit Well

 If your feet require specially designed shoes, ask your insurance plan about covering the cost of the shoes.
 Medicare will cover foot exams and special (orthotic) shoes or shoe inserts.
-Some medical supply shops specialize in designing custom-fitted shoes for people with diabetes who have abnormally shaped feet or pressure sores on their feet.
+Some medical supply shops specialize in designing custom-fitted shoes for people with diabetes who have abnormally shaped feet or pressure injuries on their feet.

 Good shoes should fit well.
 To ensure that your shoes fit well: